Wondering what is the difference between debit card and credit card? Find out in this article.

 Banking transactions are easy and convenient today, thanks to debit and credit cards.
 With debit cards, the bank debits the money from your linked account when you make a transaction.
 However, with credit cards, the bank adds the transaction amount to your line of credit and sends you a bill at a later date, giving you plenty of time to make the payment.
 While the two types of bank cards look the same, there are quite a few significant differences between a debit card and a credit card.
 Let us learn more about them, starting with their meanings.

 A debit card is a plastic card that gives you instant access to the funds in your account.
 Typically, banks provide you with an ATM-cum-debit card to withdraw money at ATMs.
 You can just as easily use the card to pay for purchases at brick-and-mortar stores or buy products online.
-Your bank issues you a debit card when you open an account, and the card is linked to your account.
+Your bank issues you a debit card when you open bank account online or at a branch, and the card is linked directly to your account.

-Let us now understand what the difference between a debit card and a credit card is.
+Let us now understand what the difference between a debit card and credit card is.

 Technically, debit cards cannot be used as credit cards since the two cards function differently.
 With the former, money is debited from your card instantly upon making a payment, whereas with the latter, funds are not debited from your account until the credit repayment date.
 However, you can use your debit card to pay off your credit card bills.